evest/Gulla.Episerver.AutomaticImageDescription/doc/ScheduledJob.md

 }
 ```

-Of in `startup.cs` if you prefer that.
+Or in `startup.cs` if you prefer that.

 ```CSHARP
 .AddAutomaticImageDescription(x =>